iVS3D/iVS3D/doc/plugins.md

 iVS3D provides a plugin interface to enable users to use existing plugins or create their own.
 Plugins receive frames and can generate masks, which can be displayed live in a preview window or exported along with the selected RGB images.
 ### Semantic Segmentation
 In Semantic Segmentation, every pixel of an image is assigned a class or label.
 Our plugin uses the power of neural networks (NNs) to label every pixel in a given frame and enables users to create their own custom masks through a checkbox matrix.
-NNs are provided in the `.onnx` format with a text file that describes the available classes and associated colors used for illustration in the preview.
+NNs are provided in the `.onnx` format with a `.json` file that describes the available classes and associated colors used for illustration in the preview.
+It also contains mean and standard deviation for the normalization of input images.

 For more information about the models used, see [here](https://github.com/iVS3D/iVS3D-models).

+## 📑 Citations
+<a id="1">[1]</a>
+Farnebäck (2003).
+Two-Frame Motion Estimation Based on Polynomial Expansion.
+Proceedings of the SCIA 2003.
+Lecture Notes in Computer Science, vol 2749.
+Springer, Berlin, Heidelberg. https://doi.org/10.1007/3-540-45103-X_50